 If you’re not fortunate enough to work in a firm that already has a metadata scrubber application installed on all computers (check with your IT person if you’re not sure), you’ll need to scrub the metadata out yourself.
 If you look at the illustration above, you’ll see a button called Document Inspector.
 When you’re finished editing your document, and just before you email it, click on that Document Inspector button:

 As you can see, Document Inspector will check for all sorts of metadata in your document.
 (I tend to exclude the check for header, footer, and watermark information since that tends to delete my page numbers.)
 Clicking on Inspect starts the process that will quickly produce something like this:

 Obviously, anything with a red exclamation point indicates Document Inspector found something you may want to examine more closely.
 Each item has a Remove All button you can use to strip out that particular category of metadata.
 Once you’re satisfied that the document is clean, you can click Close and send the document on its way.

 What information do you want to be absolutely sure doesn’t fall into the wrong hands?
 Let me know in the comments below.

 This content is part of a course

-What you've learned here is just part of my Document Collaboration with Microsoft Word course, where you can learn how to leverage Track Changes to make co-editing documents with other easier and saver.
+What you've learned here is just part of my Track Changes Plus course, where you can learn how to leverage Track Changes to make co-editing documents with other easier and saver.
 Click here for more information.